CommonGarden/Grow-IoT/README.md

     lightconditions: function () {
       // Properties can be updated by the API.
-      // Note: property functions should return a value. return null;
+      // Note: property functions should return a value.
+      // When using actual hardware you might use this function to get the
+      // state of a pin.
+      return null;
     }
   },